cropmodels/meteor/README.md

 # meteor
-R package to support crop model packages
+This is an R package to support crop model packages that are developer here (e.g. RLITUL and RWOFOST)